I’ve had a revelation. And it involves my arse. By way of explanation, here is my review of the LifeLine Essential Clip-On Rear

 I also got my wife to take a photo of the full back region.
 There’s a bit of spattering (from mud!) on the lower leg and a touch on the inner thigh […silence…].
 But generally a good result.
 My gilet (the blue thing) barely needs hanging up.
 Pre-mudguard rides saw it receiving frequent goes through the washing machine.

-Alternatively, if you’re American and Wiggle means nothing to you, click here to see an equivalent rear fender on Amazon, coincidentally made by SKS (the makers of the Raceblades above).
+- Alternatively, click here to see an equivalent rear fender on Amazon, coincidentally made by SKS (the makers of the Raceblades above).